orestispantazos/ethereum-org-website/src/content/enterprise/index.md

 ## Why Enterprise Ethereum? {#why-enterprise-ethereum}

 Why should businesses care about Enterprise Ethereum?
+Open on this network.

 - New business models and value creation opportunities
 - Reduced cost of trust and coordination between business parties